-1 2 3 Detection of Air Temperature and Wind Changes Synchronized with the Lamb Wave from the 2022 Tonga Volcanic Eruption 5 Shingo Watada , Yuichi Imanishi , and Kenji Tanaka 6 Earthquake Research Institute, The University of Tokyo 7 Faculty of Environmental Studies, Hiroshima Institute of Technology 8 9 Corresponding author: Shingo Watada ( watada@eri.u-tokyo.ac.jp) 10 11 Key Points: 12 13 • Stacking nation-wide weather network records detects temporal changes in temperature and wind flow synchronized with the Lamb pressure pulse 14 15 Observed temporal variations are close to the adiabatic air compression and Lamb wave flow models expected from the pressure pulse 16 17 18 Analysis of observed wind speed and pressure changes reveals that the total energy transported by the Lamb pulse was 4.2×10 J
+1 Detection of Air Temperature and Wind Changes Synchronized with the Lamb Wave from the 2022 Tonga Volcanic Eruption 2 3 4 5 Shingo Watada , Yuichi Imanishi , and Kenji Tanaka 6 Earthquake Research Institute, The University of Tokyo 7 Faculty of Environmental Studies, Hiroshima Institute of Technology 8 Corresponding author: Shingo Watada (watada@eri.u-tokyo.ac.jp) 9 10 11 Key Points: 12 13 • Stacking nation-wide weather network records detects temporal changes in temperature and wind flow synchronized with the Lamb pressure pulse 14 15 • Observed temporal variations are close to the adiabatic air compression and Lamb wave flow models expected from the pressure pulse 16 17 18 • Analysis of observed wind speed and pressure changes reveals that the total energy transported by the Lamb pulse was $4.2 \times 10^{16}$ J

-Abstract
+19 Abstract

-- 20 The violent 2022 Tonga submarine volcanic eruption produced globally propagating atmospheric - 21 disturbance.
-The short explosive eruption generated a leading Lamb wave pulse that are recorded - 22 as a pressure pulse worldwide.
-A weather station network in Japan recorded the pressure pulse as - 23 well as temperature and winds during the passage of the Lamb pressure pulse.
-Individual - 24 temperature and wind records indicate little simultaneous change.
-However, after aligning - 25 temperature and wind records at the timing of pressure pulse arrivals and stacking, we obtain - 26 clear temperature and wind changes synchronized with the pressure change.
-By assuming Lamb - 27 wave propagation synthesized temperature and wind changes from the pressure record match - well the observed waveforms.
-Observed wind speed and pressure change of the Lamb pulse - directly yield the total energy transported by the pulse to be $4.2 \times 10^{16}$ J.
+20 The violent 2022 Tonga submarine volcanic eruption produced globally propagating atmospheric

+21 disturbance.
+The short explosive eruption generated a leading Lamb wave pulse that are recorded temperature and wind records indicate little simultaneous change.
+However, after aligning temperature and wind records at the timing of pressure pulse arrivals and stacking, we obtain temperature and wind records at the timing of pressure pulse arrivals and stacking, we obtain clear temperature and wind changes synchronized with the pressure change.
+By assuming Lamb wave propagation synthesized temperature and wind changes from the pressure record match well the observed waveforms.
+Observed wind speed and pressure change of the Lamb pulse directly yield the total energy transported by the pulse to be $4.2 \times 10^{16}$ J.